 - In this chapter, we get the general line definition.
-Be sure you are able to find the intersection of a given circle with a general line. - We also have the idea of perpendicular lines, and the method for finding the shortest distance between a line and a point not on that line. - Especially good problems are 4.8, 4.12, 4.14 and 4.15.
+Be sure you are able to find the intersection of a given circle with a general line. - We also have the idea of perpendicular lines, and the method for finding the shortest distance between a line and a point not on that line.
+We also considered tangent lines to circles. - Uniform linear motion is introduced.
+See problems 4.14 and 4.15. - Especially good problems are 4.7, 4.9, 4.11, 4.12.